evkx/evkx.github.io/content/models/zeekr/7x/7x_long_range_awd/_index.md

 The Zeekr 7X Long Range AWD comes equipped with one sound system option:

-- **Yamaha Sound System:** Features 21 speakers and delivers a maximum output of 300 watts.
+- **Zeekr Sound System:** Features 21 speakers and delivers a maximum output of 300 watts.

 Additionally, the model includes 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.